Emergency Teacher Certification in Texas with School Information

 How Can I Earn Texas Emergency Teacher Certification?

-Depending on the subject and grade level to be taught, an individual working under an emergency certification might need to have a college degree, have experience or training in the subject he or she will teach, pass certification testing, hold appropriate professional licenses or pass a criminal background check.
+To work under an emergency teacher certification, an individual typically must have a bachelor's degree and/or have experience or training in the subject he or she will teach, pass a criminal background check and be of good moral character.
 Regardless of the subject being taught, all individuals must be 18 years or older and speak fluent English.

 How Can a Teacher Earn a Permanent Teaching Certification?